Objectives

 The goal of the course is to give an introduction to Quantitative Risk Assessment and to introduce the participants to the analysis of risks originated outside the process boundary, i.e. due to external events.
 More specifically: domino effects and Na-Tech accidents due to earthquakes, flooding, lightning.

 The participants will be introduced to the more accepted methodologies for chemical process risk analysis, with particular emphasis to the recent advancement on consequence analysis.
-A focus on the methods for the evaluation of domino effects will be presented, exemplifying the assessment of complex industrial layouts.

 Na-Tech analysis methodologies developed within the Integ-risk project will provide training in supporting the resilience of industrial facilities to accidental scenario triggered by natural events.